The most popular Halloween costumes by year may surprise you!

 1987: ALF

 What exactly was ALF, and why did he want to eat cats so badly?
 The late ’80s were a weird time, and the Alien Life Form (aka ALF) became the star of an NBC sitcom that ran from 1986 to 1990.
-Living with a middle-class California family before being captured by the U.S. Air Force’s Alien Task Force, ALF quickly became a fan favorite of the time (merchandise sales and ratings were through the roof).
-Unfortunately for those hoping to get an update on the furry alien, the present-day ALF reboot has been nixed.
+Living with a middle-class California family before being captured by the U.S. Air Force’s Alien Task Force, ALF quickly became the most popular Halloween costume of the year (merchandise sales and ratings were through the roof).
+Unfortunately, for those hoping to get an update on the furry alien, the present-day ALF reboot has been nixed.
 Even ’80s aficionados have to admit that ALF was strange.

 1988: Beetlejuice

 Beetlejuice, Beetlejuice, Beetlejuice!
 Tim Burton’s wacky 1988 comedy was a box-office success, and it’s actually among the top 10 highest-grossing that year.
 It’s also the film that catapulted a young Winona Ryder to stardom, and it’s arguably one of Michael Keaton’s best character performances.
-With his black-and-white suit, wild green hair, and signature makeup (the film would go on to win an Oscar for makeup), Beetlejuice was certainly recognizable, and many fans copied the look.
-Looking to create some makeup magic of your own this year?
-Try these 20 easy Halloween makeup ideas almost anyone can master.
+With his black-and-white suit, wild green hair and signature makeup (the film would go on to win an Oscar for makeup), Beetlejuice was certainly recognizable, and many fans copied the look.
+And according to Google Frightgeist, Beetlejuice is No. 41 on their list of the most popular Halloween costumes of 2024.

 1989: Ghostbusters